rouzinho/Camera-iCubSimDFT/README.md

 You can close the window.
 The plugin is loaded inside cedar and before loading it, make sure your ROS node is running.

 You can now go back to the cedar main interface and click on the Utilities tab.

-Drag the MotorHead widget into the architecture panel.
-Connect the output of a space to rate widget to the input of the MotorHead widget.
-The outputs of the Neural Field now drive the motor of your choice !

 ## Work in progress